Contracts In 2300 BC

 In theory, Supplier Risk Management should be able to cover every major risk in supply chains(including COVID19).
 As a procurement professional, you know that Supplier risk management is a difficult balancing act of understanding suppliers and minimum impact on your business.

 If a contract does not have the specific Force Majeure clauses, then suppliers might become liable for non-performance or can invoke Acceptance of Renunciation.
 Currently, as most Chinese suppliers are getting sued for millions of dollars, the Chinese Government has stepped in to protect suppliers.
 For your procurement division, you can focus on identifying new suppliers to get your essential supplies.
 During this lockdown period, with less consumer demand you can now start identifying stocks spread across different storage locations and warehouses.
 In this way, you can be prepared for a looming recession and balance your production with consumer demand.

 As a procurement professional, you might be aware that those do not encompass the supply chain risk.
 But Force Majeure and Supplier Risk Management are two of the multiple deciding factors in your contracts.
-For most organizations, setting up and accessing clause library is critical to search for such clauses and apply to same across all contracts.
+For most organizations, setting up and accessing the clause library is critical to search for such clauses and apply to the same across all contracts.
+Advanced CLM solutions like Aavenir Contractflow can help extract Force Majeure clauses and allows updates to all vendor contracts.
+The solution also auto-extracts all post-contract obligations and defines actions for fulfillment and compliances.
 COVID19 is acting like a bitter tutor to repeal mistakes while preparing contracts.